rodrigocitadin/blog/content/posts/option-and-result-are-just-monads.md

 date = '2025-08-19'
 draft = true
 title = 'Option<T> and Result<T, E> are just Monads'
+toc = true
 +++

+This post aims to explain to you what a Monad is in simple terms, instead of just "Monad is a Monoid in the category of Endofunctors", this phrase says everything, but let's step back, what are categories, endofunctors, and monoids?

 If you code in Rust, you've probably (99.9%) used Option or Result, but if you haven't coded in Rust or used these Types, here's quick rundown on them.